Women at Iberdrola Group

 Equal opportunities are a reality in our company.
 We should be talking about abilities, not gender

-Effective equality between men and women forms part of Iberdrola's core values, as stated in our Equal Opportunity and Reconciliation Policy.
+Effective equality between men and women forms part of Iberdrola's core values, as stated in our Equality, Diversity and Inclusion Policy.
 To implement this to its full extent, the company has launched different initiatives in all the countries in which it has a presence.

 The Iberdrola Corporate Governance System expresses the company's firm commitment to equal opportunities, the basis of our commitment to gender equality in four areas of management: recruitment and selection, salary conditions, training and professional development and communication, which we divide into six areas of action: